 Textile/Surface Design AAS

 In the AAS program, you’ll build a strong technical and conceptual foundation in color theory, drawing, painting, screen printing, weaving, and computer-aided design as well as textile history.
 You will create patterns and fabric collections for use in apparel and home furnishings.
-Once you earn your degree, you'll be eligible to apply to the BFA programs Textile/Surface Design, Fabric Styling, Fashion Design, Fine Art, or Illustration or the BS program in Textile Development and Marketing.
+Once you earn your degree, you'll be eligible to apply to the BFA programs Textile/Surface Design, Fabric Styling, Fine Art, or Illustration.

 Textile/Surface Design BFA